 What is Ransomware?

 Ransomware is malicious software that infects your computer and displays messages demanding a fee to be paid in order for your system to work again.
 This class of malware is a criminal moneymaking scheme that can be installed through deceptive links in an email message, instant message or website.
 It has the ability to lock a computer screen or encrypt important, predetermined files with a password.

-- Install Anti-Virus Software On All Devices.
+- Install Sophos Anti-Virus Software On Devices.
 Sophos endpoint protection is available for free for Windows and Mac computers from IT Services Software Downloads.

 - Install Updates Immediately.
 Apply security updates and patches to operating systems, software applications including browser plug-ins when they are available.